Gil Dodds: Ministry

 As part of his ministry, Dodds used a personal story to explain the Scripture verse Hebrews 12:1, "let us strip off every weight that slows us down, especially the sin that so easily hinders our progress, and run with endurance the race that lies before us."

 Runner Gil Dodds was once preparing for a race.
 After a series of stretching exercises, Dodd ran several warm-up laps around the track.
 Just before the race began, he quickly changed into some other track shoes.

 One of the onlookers asked why he was changing shoes.
 Dodds tossed to the inquirer one of his warm-up shoes.
 Then one of his racing shoes.
 The man was still puzzled.
 There was no detectable difference in the two shoes.
 Both looked the same.
 Both seemed to weigh the same.
 Then Dodds explained.
 There indeed was a difference.
 The warm-up shoes were slightly heavier than his racing shoes.
 Though only a small difference, saving even that much weight for the race could spell the difference between victory and defeat.

 Personal life

 Dodds married Erma Louise Seeger, whom he met at Falls City High School.
-They had four children; Jack, Michael, Jann, and Joel.
+They had four children; Jack, Jann, Michel, and Joel.